QR3.8.7 The Uncertainty Principle

 Figure 3.24.
 Producing a hologram

 Our eyes see depth because light from different distances arrives slightly out of phase.
-Photos that only store light intensity don’t show depth but holograms can show 3D images because they store the phase differences that encode it.
-A hologram is made by splitting laser light and letting the half that shines on the object interfere with a matched reference half to give an interference pattern (Figure 3.24).
-Light later shone on that flat pattern recreates the original 3D image as a holograph.
+Photos only store light intensity, so they don’t show depth, but holograms can show depth by storing the phase differences that encode it.
+A hologram is made by splitting laser light and letting the half that shines on the object interfere with the other half, to give a pattern (Figure 3.24).
+Light later shone on that pattern recreates the original object as a hologram.

-The holographic principle is that everything we know about the universe is essentially a hologram, or more precisely:
+The holographic principle is that we observe our universe like a hologram, or more precisely:

-Quantum realism interprets the holographic principle as follows.
-A virtual world must be observed from some direction so the act of observing uses one of the three dimensions of space.
-If an observation is an information transfer, as proposed here, that leaves only two dimensions to carry out the transfer, so the physical world registered at a point can always be painted on the surface of a sphere around it because that is the structure that delivers it.
-Quantum realism thus requires the holographic principle, and that this principle applies to our world supports quantum realism.
+It is therefore interesting that if our world is a virtual reality, the same result applies.
+Every virtual event has to be observed from some direction, so the act of observing uses up one of the dimensions of space, which leaves only two dimensions to transfer the observation information.
+It follows that the information transferred to a point in a three-dimensional virtual world can always be painted on the surface of a sphere around it, because that is how it is delivered.
+That our physical world is a virtual reality then requires the holographic principle, and conversely, that the holographic principle applies to our world supports the idea that it is virtual.

-Equally to say that the physical world is “like a hologram” is misleading, as this is no Star Trek hologram we can enter and leave at will because our bodies are its images.
-If this “hologram” ever switched off, the continuity of physical reality would stop and the only way to recover it would be to start again from scratch.
+Equally to imagine that our world is like a hologram is misleading.
+This is no Star Trek hologram that we can enter and leave at will, because our bodies are its images.
+If we left this hologram, or if it ever switched off, our bodies would disappear, along with everything else physical.
+The only way then to recover it would be to start it again from scratch, which last happened over fourteen billion years ago.

 Next

-Two photons heading in opposite ways are physically apart so if each spins randomly, as quantum theory says, why can’t both be up or both be down?
-What connects them if not physicality?
-Quantum theory requires the initial zero spin to be conserved, but gives no clue as to how.
+Yet how can an event at one location affect another at any distance?
+According to particle physics, it can’t, but the evidence is that it does.
+If two photons heading opposite ways are separate particles that spin randomly, why can’t both spin up, or both spin down?
+Quantum theory insists that the initial spin is conserved, but gives no clue as to how.
 Nature could conserve spin by making one photon spin up and the other down from the start, but apparently this is too much trouble.
-It lets both photons have either spin until one photon’s spin is registered, then instantly adjusts the other to be the opposite regardless of where the photons are in the universe.
-Entangled states that defy physical realism are now common in physics (Salart, Baas, Branciard, Gisin, & Zbinden, 2008).
+Instead, it lets both photons spin either way, until one is observed, then instantly adjusts the other to be the opposite, no matter where they are in the universe.
+Entangled states are now common in physics, but they have no physical explanation (Salart, Baas, Branciard, Gisin, & Zbinden, 2008).

 Figure 3.23.
 Entanglement as merged processing